Fusion1013/AvasarVault/00 - Building Avasar/Major Locations/Separi/The Raazhan Dominion/Cities/Awrykhili.md

 # Awrykhili (Arr-yek-heli)
 ## Overview
-Large settlement  in the middle bottom of Raazhan, surrounds an oasis with large palm trees.
+Large settlement  in the middle bottom of [[Raazhan Dominion Overview|Raazhan]], surrounds an oasis with large palm trees.